 “Le principe d’Abravanel”: Bible Criticism’s Forgotten Debt to Isaac Abravanel

-In his exegetical work, Abravanel followed the steps of the Italian humanists.
-Yet the latter dealt mostly with the literature and history of the Romans…, it is no accident that this Jewish author [Abravanel] was the first who implemented the methods of the humanists to the Bible, the book of the antique stories of Israel, thereafter, Christian theologians and political philosophers learned from him.
-(Yiṣḥaq Baer, Tarbiz 8 [1937]: 248)
+In his exegetical work, Abravanel followed in the footsteps of the Italian humanists, who had dealt mostly with the literature and history of the Romans… it is no accident that this Jewish author, [Abravanel], was the first to implement the methods of the humanists [to study] the book of Israel’s antiquities, the Bible; later, Christian theologians and political philosophers learned [their methods] from him.
+(Yiṣḥaq Baer, Tarbiz 8 [1937]: 248).

-These words of celebrated historian of Sephardic Jewry Yishaq Baer, written about sixty years after the first publication of Wellhausen’s Prolegomena (1878), were meant to repair an injustice in the new biblical criticism which celebrated the contribution of Spinoza, but forgot earlier insights of Abravanel.
-In the opening pages of the Prolegomena, Wellhausen’s declaration “the Law […] the entire Pentateuch, is no literary unity and no simple historical quantity” is immediately followed by an historical remark: “Since the days of Peyrerius and Spinoza, criticism has acknowledged the complex character of that remarkable literary production.”
-Baer’s colleague at the young Hebrew University, Moshe Hirsch Segal, professor in biblical studies, shared partially his views.
-“Although still rooted in Middle Ages,” he writes, “one can already discern in Abravanel the first signs of new conceptions and views, which eventually would lead to the scientific and critical hermeneutics, developed by later scholars who did not belong to Israel. [..]
-These echoes [of new humanistic views] in Abravanel’s works found receptive ears among Christians humanists who studied avidly Abravanel’s biblical commentaries in Hebrew or in Latin translation.”
-For Baer as well as for his former colleague at the Berlin Akademie des Wissenschaft des Judentums, Leo Strauss, “Abravanel’s criticism of certain traditional opinions concerning the authorship of some biblical books […] paved the way for the much more thoroughgoing biblical criticism of Spinoza.”
-Strauss and Segal were cautious about Baer’s celebration of Abravanel as the Jewish “father” of biblical criticism.
-Yet, the question why Abravanel was obliterated from the history and memory of Biblical criticism remains riddle.
-The following chapter proposes to shed light on this forgotten chapter of early modern biblical criticism, focusing on the odyssey of a seminal text of Abravanel, from its first appearing in an early 16th century Hebrew printed edition, to its historical and intellectual context, until his later impact on the biblical criticism of the 17th century.
+These words of celebrated historian of Sephardic Jewry, Yishaq Baer – written just sixty years after the first publication of Wellhausen’s Prolegomena (1878) – sought to remedy a historiographical injustice committed by the new biblical criticism.
+In the opening pages of the Prolegomena, Wellhausen declared “the Law […] the entire Pentateuch, is no literary unity and no simple historical quantity.”
+This is immediately followed by the remark: “since the days of Peyrerius and Spinoza, criticism has acknowledged the complex character of that remarkable literary production.”
+In his celebration of Spinoza’s contribution to a critical reading of Scripture, Wellhausen glossed over insights voiced more than a century earlier by another critical reader of Scripture – Don Isaac Abravanel.

+Baer was not the only one to draw attention to this lacuna in the historiography of Bible criticism.
+Baer’s colleague at the nascent Hebrew University in Jerusalem, Bible professor, Moshe Hirsch Segal, similarly emphasized Abravanel’s contribution: “Although still rooted in Middle Ages,” he writes, “one can already discern in Abravanel the first signs of new conceptions and views, which eventually would lead to the scientific and critical hermeneutics, developed by later scholars who did not belong to Israel. […] These echoes [of new humanistic views] in Abravanel’s works found receptive ears among Christians humanists who studied avidly Abravanel’s biblical commentaries in Hebrew or in Latin translation.”
+Likewise, Baer’s former colleague at the Berlin Akademie des Wissenschaft des Judentums, Leo Strauss, noted “Abravanel’s criticism of certain traditional opinions concerning the authorship of some biblical books […] paved the way for the much more thoroughgoing biblical criticism of Spinoza.”

+While Strauss and Segal were more cautious than Baer, and more reluctant to celebrate Abravanel as the Jewish “father” of biblical criticism, they nevertheless drew attention to the puzzling erasure of Abravanel from the historical memory of Biblical criticism.
+The following chapter proposes to further this line of inquiry – by shedding light on this forgotten chapter of early modern biblical criticism, focusing on the odyssey of Abravanel’s seminal text – its first appearance in print in the 16th century, the historical and intellectual circumstances of its composition, and finally the text’s influence on the biblical criticism of the 17th century.